RobbinLawFlutter/flutter-demos-all/README.md

 - [My Demos Repo on GitHub](https://github.com/RobbinLawFlutter/flutter-demos-all)
 - From the link above, clone my repo to your machine.
   - from the green dropdown copy the link to your clipboard.
-  - in VSCode run the command `Git:Clone`
+  - in VSCode run the command `View/CommandPallet/Git:Clone`
   - clone the repo to `C:\FlutterDev\FlutterRepos`

 ---